TheRealAnonymous008/quartz/content/details/engineering/factories_and_operations/Factory Dynamics.md

 	* The performance of a line is improved by ensuring fewer states are visited.
 This means --
 		* Unbalanced lines (i.e., more capacity)
 		* Parallelization
-		* Non-Markovian / Exponentially distributed process times.
+		* Non-[[Markov Chain|Markovian]] / Exponentially distributed process times.
 This can be achieved by reducing wait times or by reducing variability.
 * The **Practical Worst Case (PWC)** cycle time for a given WIP level is given by
   $$
   \text{CT}_\text{PWC} = T_0 + \frac{w-1}{r_b}